Witiko/doctoral-thesis/main.md

 2. *formula search*, where the retrieval units were math formulae.

 ← In both tasks, the information needs were specified using mixed queries.
-Five teams participated in finding answers and tree in formula search.
+Five teams participated in finding answers and three in formula search.

 For the evaluation, incomplete and graded relevance judgements were produced with four levels of relevance: *high*, *medium*, *low*, and *not relevant*.